terraform-ibm-modules/terraform-ibm-account-infrastructure-base/docs/about.md

 The **Cloud automation for Key Protect** deployable architecture lays a secure and scalable foundation for your IBM Cloud account.
 Whether you're just organizing workloads or preparing for strict governance and compliance, this deployable architecture can be configured to meet your needs.

-For more information, visit the [terraform-ibm-account-infrastructure-base repository](https://github.com/terraform-ibm-modules/terraform-ibm-account-infrastructure-base/tree/main).
+For more information, visit the [terraform-ibm-account-infrastructure-base repository](https://github.com/terraform-ibm-modules/terraform-ibm-account-infrastructure-base/tree/main) and the [IBM Cloud account documentation](https://cloud.ibm.com/docs/account).